thhdragon/ff5m/docs/FAQ.md

 ### My printer is stuck on the screen with a black-and-white Flashforge logo.
 How can I fix it?

-If you encounter this issue, something may be preventing your printer from booting at all.
+If you encounter this issue, something may be preventing your printer from booting properly.
 This is not a mod-related issue, as the mod only loads after the printer begins booting and displays its own splash screen.

 The problem could be hardware- or software-related.

+You can try flashing the [Factory image](https://github.com/DrA1ex/ff5m/blob/main/docs/UNINSTALL.md#flashing-factory-firmware) to resolve this.
+If it doesn't work, try flashing the [Recovery image](/docs/RECOVERY.md#recovery-using-flashing-image), [Uninstall image](/docs/UNINSTALL.md#using-uninstall-image), and then the [Factory image](/docs/UNINSTALL.md#flashing-factory-firmware).
+Also, refer to the [Recovery Guide](/docs/RECOVERY.md) — there are plenty of ways to restore your printer's functionality.

-Contact FlashForge support, but do not mention any mods you may have installed, as doing so will likely void your warranty.
+If nothing works or if this happens periodically, it is more likely a hardware issue.
+Contact FlashForge support if the steps fail, but do not mention any mods or recovery images you may have flashed (as they are not relevant to them anyway), since doing so will likely void your warranty.

-You can try flashing the factory firmware image to resolve this.
-Refer to this [instruction guide](https://github.com/DrA1ex/ff5m/blob/main/docs/UNINSTALL.md#flashing-factory-firmware).

 ---